Androidacy/MagiskModuleManager/docs/DEVELOPERS.md

 ## Custom Repository Format

 This section outlines the JSON format for custom repositories.
-The feature is slated for release in version `0.6.0`.

 ```json
 {